mobiletest2016/machine-learning-articles/articles/a-gentle-introduction-to-long-short-term-memory-networks-lstm.md

 A fully recurrent network.
 Created by [fdeloche](https://commons.wikimedia.org/wiki/User:Ixnay) at [Wikipedia](https://en.wikipedia.org/wiki/Recurrent_neural_network#/media/File:Recurrent_neural_network_unfold.svg), licensed as [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0).
 No changes were made.

-After tokenizing a sequence such as a phrase, we can feed individual tokens (e.g. words) to the network; tokens here are visualized by the green circles \[latex\]x\_t\[/latex\].
-These are input to a network with a hidden state \[latex\]h\[/latex\], which based on this hidden state generate an output token \[latex\]o\[/latex\].
+After tokenizing a sequence such as a phrase, we can feed individual tokens (e.g. words) to the network; tokens here are visualized by the green circles $x\_t$.
+These are input to a network with a hidden state $h$, which based on this hidden state generate an output token $o$.
 What's more, the output of the hidden state is passed back into the hidden state.
 This way, we can both generate output values _and_ have some kind of a memory.

-Especially when you unfold this structure showing the parsing of subsequent tokens \[latex\]x\_{t-1}\[/latex\] etc., we see that hidden state passes across tokens in a left-to-right fashion.
+Especially when you unfold this structure showing the parsing of subsequent tokens $x\_{t-1}$ etc., we see that hidden state passes across tokens in a left-to-right fashion.
 Each token can use information from the previous steps and hence benefit from additional context when transducing (e.g. translating) a token.

 > The structure of the network is similar to that of a standard multilayer perceptron, with the distinction that we allow connections among hidden units associated with a time delay.
 Through these connections the model can retain information about the past, enabling it to discover temporal correlations between events that are far away from each other in the data.
 >